top of page

 Teaching Overview

-In my current position at Williams College, I teach three courses.
+At Williams College, I teach three courses.

 1) I co-taught "Introduction to International Relations," in Fall 2018.
 Syllabus here